huzaifafaruqui/Github-via-IPython/README.md

 ## Contributing

 Please feel free to send PR.
 This is a very simple script but I want to extend its functionalities.
-Also, create an issue if you find any bug
+Also, create an issue if you find any bug.
+Note - My code follows PEP8 guidelines.

 ## Authors